Peugeot Traveller MPV review

 However, that load space is tall, wide and shallow – imagine the outline of a chequebook and you’ll get an idea of the shape of the boot.
 Bulky bags may need to be stored vertically.
 Plus, the seats are heavy and removing them isn’t easy, but if you need a truly vast carrying capacity, 3,200 litres can be unlocked by heaving them out – and that’s only measured to the window line.
 The long-wheelbase version promises even more space, but will be somewhat bulky to live with.

 No operator of vans will want its fleet to suffer from excessive downtime and as such commercial vehicles are typically designed to have as few potential failure points as possible.
 With that in mind, much of the technology found under the metal of the Traveller is pretty simple and its engines have been proven with high mileages accumulated by van drivers all over Europe.

-Neither of the Traveller’s sister models, the Citroen SpaceTourer and Toyota ProAce Verso, has yet made an appearance in our annual Driver Power owner satisfaction survey, but we hope they will as their popularity increases.
-Peugeot itself presently ranks 17th overall out of 32 manufactures surveyed, just above 16th-place Toyota and comfortably ahead of Citroen in 26th.
+Neither of the Traveller’s sister models, the Citroen SpaceTourer and Toyota Proace Verso, has yet made an appearance in our annual Driver Power owner satisfaction survey, but we hope they will as their popularity increases.
+Peugeot itself presently ranks eighth overall out of 30 manufacturers surveyed, just behind sixth-placed Toyota and comfortably ahead of Citroen in 18th.

 The Traveller’s safety is beyond any criticism, though.
 It holds a five-star rating from Euro NCAP, including an 87% score for adult passenger protection and an excellent 91% score for child protection.
 Thanks to autonomous emergency braking – which will apply the brakes if an oncoming hazard is detected – a 64% rating was given for pedestrian protection.